probstlukas/robotics-i/README.md

          ```shell
          source venv/bin/activate
          ```
-2. Run jupyter-notebook server
+2. In the robotics-i directory, run jupyter-notebook server
    ```shell
    jupyter notebook
    ```

 3. View the notebooks.
-A web-browser will pop up showing the working directory of the robotics-i code repository.
+A web-browser will pop up showing the current directory (should be the robotics-i folder).
+   You might be asked how you want to open the file, chose your favorite web-browser.
-   If not, then you can copy the link in the shell or terminal and paste it to your web-browser, or press ctrl and click the link.
+   If it doesn't open by itself, you can copy the link in the shell or terminal and paste it to your web-browser, or press ctrl and click the link.
+Navigate to the folder of the exercise you want to work on and open the notebook file.
    - The notebook files end with a `.ipynb` extension.
    - Open a notebook in the web interface.
    - You can now explore the notebook by running the cells one by one and editing the code to experiment with the example.